Shooting in Connecticut Nightclub Kills 1, Wounds 4

 A 28-year-old man was killed and four other people were wounded in a shooting in a Hartford, Conn., nightclub, police announced early Sunday.

-The shooting unfolded at Majestic Lounge in Hartford’s South End neighborhood, police spokesperson Lt.
-Paul Cicero told the Associated Press.
+At around 1:27 a.m., police received a report about a shooting at Majestic Lounge, which is in Hartford’s South End neighborhood, police spokesperson Lt.
+Paul Cicero told TIME.
+Cicero said that the club has been on police’s radar in the past, including for gun violence.

-Two of the surviving victims were male and two were female, Cicero said.
+Two of the surviving victims were male and two were female, Cicero told the Associated Press.
 One male and one female victim were in surgery as of 7:30 a.m. on Sunday morning, and two other victims were stable, police wrote on Twitter.

-Cicero told the Associated Press that the investigation was likely to take a long time.
+Cicero said that about 12 detectives were processing the scene on Sunday morning, and that the situation is still developing.
+He said that he did not have any updates about a possible suspect.

 According to the nightclub’s Facebook page, a “Latin Saturdays” event with a DJ was planned for Saturday evening.